carbon-design-system/devtools/packages/web-extension/README.md

 ## Features

-We add new features to this tool from time to time.
-Here a couple of our favorites that we have today available.

 ##### Resize browser

 Identify what Carbon breakpoint you're browser is actively using, and quickly resize your browser to see how your page responds at various supported breakpoints.